santiago-webdev/Zettelpy/README.md

 I will list them in here:
-- Add a warning and create a note with that tag instead of throwing an error when introducing a non existing ID(tags)
+- Add a warning and create a note with that tag instead of throwing an error when introducing a non existing ID
-- Show a list of notes by ID and title
-- Create tab completion for notes already created
-- Create a krunner plugin
-- How to execute zettelpy from krunner without a plugin
+- Automatic tag generation and insertion
 - Define dependencies for python